SeleniumHQ/selenium/py/docs/source/index.rst

     python setup.py install

-Note: both of the methods described above install `selenium` as a system-wide package  That will require administrative/root access to there machine.
+Note: both of the methods described above install `selenium` as a system-wide package  That will require administrative/root access to their machine.
 You may consider using a `virtualenv <http://www.virtualenv.org/>`_ to create isolated Python environments instead.

 Example 0:
 ==========